Types of inflammation 《Acute and chronic inflammation》

 17 patients with rheumatoid arthritis took 1500 mg of Asaigermanium per day for 6 months, interview to patients as their doctors determined their condition.

-9 people were judged to be better (effective)than the same season 1-2 years ago, and 6 had improved joint activity, morning stiffness, and daily activity (improvement) , 82.4% of overall patients had some type of effect.
+9 people were judged to be better (effective)than the same season 1-2 years ago, and 6 had improved number of painful joints, morning stiffness, and daily activity (improvement) , 82.4% of overall patients had some type of effect.

 15 out of 17 patients who took Asaigermanium was seen with increased production of interferon (IFN) *1 .
 Interferon has an immunoregulatory function, but it has been shown that rheumatoid patients decrease the production.
 The other indicators *2 also have shown trend of improvement.